enketo/enketo/packages/enketo-transformer/README.md

 There is also a helpful **GET /transform/htmlform** endpoint to easily inspect the HTML form output in the developer console.
 Example: http://localhost:8085/transform/htmlform?xform=http://localhost:8081/autocomplete.xml

-A vagrant configuration file and provisioning script is also included.
-Use DEBUG environment variable to see debug terminal output, e.g.:
+You may use the `DEBUG` environment variable to see debug terminal output, e.g.:

 ```bash
 DEBUG=api,transformer,markdown,language node app.js